 COÖP takes safety precautions very seriously.
 All hiking and river canoeing leaders are Wilderness First Aid (WFA) certified.
 Biking leaders have taken a first aid and bike training course, and canoeing leaders take a canoe safety course.
 All trip leaders are CPR trained and certified.
 In addition, we train new leaders every spring to make sure that they know how to keep students both safe and comfortable on the trail.

-COÖP is open to incoming first-years enrolling in Columbia College (CC) or The Fu Foundation School of Engineering and Applied Science (SEAS).
+COÖP is open to incoming first-years enrolling in Columbia College (CC) or Columbia Enginering (SEAS).
 At this time, the program is not open to Barnard, General Studies (GS), transfer, or Jewish Theological Seminary (JTS) students.

-COÖP is a student-run program supervised out of Student Engagement, within Undergraduate Student Life.
-The student coordinators for the 2017 trip are Rowyn Paul (ROP), Emma Gomez (BOP), and Keefe Mitman (HOP); they can be reached via firstname.lastname@example.org.
-Our staff administrator is Marnie Whalen.
+COÖP is an administrative, student-led program supervised out of Student Engagement, within Undergraduate Student Life.
+The student coordinators for the 2018 trip are Nick Rio (ROP), Sam Kodama (BOP), and Adekunle Balogun (HOP); they can be reached via firstname.lastname@example.org.
+The staff administrator is Marnie Whalen.
 She can be reached at (212) 854-9675 or emailed at email@example.com.

 We strongly encourage students to communicate with COÖP on their own.
 At the same time, we know that parents often have questions, and so we have provided these FAQs.
 If you should have further questions or concerns, please contact the program administrator, Marnie Whalen (firstname.lastname@example.org), or one of the three student coordinators at email@example.com.